 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-Follow the principle of least privilege when assigning access rights to entities in a software system.
-The setting, management and handling of privileges should be managed very carefully.
+Follow the principle of least privilege when assigning access rights to entities in a software system, including carefully managing the setting, management and handling of privileges;

-Upon changing security privileges, verify that the change was successful.
+Upon changing security privileges, verify that the change was successful;

 Follow the principle of separation of privilege.
-Require multiple conditions to be met before permitting access to a system resource.
+Require multiple conditions to be met before permitting access to a system resource;

-Explicitly manage trust zones in the software.
-If at all possible, limit the allowance of system privilege to small, simple sections of code that may be called atomically.
+Explicitly manage trust zones in the software, including if at all possible, limiting the allowance of system privilege to small, simple sections of code that may be called atomically; and

 Ensure that the operating system drops the elevated privilege and returns to the privilege level of the invoking user as soon as possible after calling a privileged function such as chroot().